fragaria/karmen/docs/source/overview.rst

 The backend essentially works as a proxy for any configured and connected printer that can talk in one of the supported dialects (see below).

-To add a new printer, you just tell Karmen the IP address of the that printer and that's it.
+To add a new printer, you just tell Karmen the IP address of that printer and that's it.
 Everything else is done automatically.

   .. warning::